 There are 9 boat access Marine Parks located in Sechelt, Salmon and Narrows Inlets which are maintained by BC Parks and are absolutely free to use.
-Each site has cleared tent sites, a pit toilet and fire ring (no fire wood is provided).
+Each site has cleared tent sites, a pit toilet, a bear cashe box and fire ring (no fire wood is provided).
 Most sites have creeks, however you are advised to treat the water by boiling or filtering.

 Tuwanek Beach Marine Park is the closest park to Pedals & Paddles and is ideal for your first break as it can take up to 1 hour to arrive from our beach.
 Here you will find a lovely swimming beach as well as spots for up to 4 or 5 tents.
 There is a creek, a firepit and an outhouse.

 Piper Point is the smallest camp site, but has a very large beach at low tide.
 Adjacent is the historic home site of Bergie, the cougar lady.
 She lived in a tiny log cabin until she passed away in 1995.
 To read her story click here.
 Facilities here are pit toilet, fire ring and room for 3 or 4 tents.
 Water is available at the creek a bit south of the Park at Bergie’s old homestead.

 Oyster Beach is approximately a half hour paddle past Tuwanek Beach Marine Park.
 You will pass the first oyster farm indicated by the many blue buoys in the bay.
 Oyster farming has a long history in Sechelt Inlet.
 This marine park has 3 or 4 good sites for your tent and an outhouse and fire pit and 2 creeks.
 In the summer the closest creek can dry up but walk a bit south and find a larger creek.